 You don’t need a licence for most common domestic pets.

 Contact your local council to apply for a licence or to check if you need one.
 You must get the licence before you get the animal.

 Find out more about protecting pets from cruelty.

 You can find information on looking after the welfare of farm animals on the Department for Environment, Food and Rural Affairs (Defra) website.

-You can be fined up to £20,000 or sent to prison for up to 6 months if you are cruel to an animal or don’t care for it properly.
+You can get an unlimited fine or be sent to prison for up to 6 months if you are cruel to an animal or don’t care for it properly.
 You may also be banned from owning animals in future.

 Report cruelty to animals

 If you think that someone is neglecting or being cruel to an animal, contact the Royal Society for the Prevention of Cruelty to Animals (RSPCA), or the Scottish Society for the Prevention of Cruelty to Animals (SSPCA) if you’re in Scotland.

 RSPCA 24-hour cruelty and advice line